Pleased to see technical paper released for comments on pricing carbon pollution. Comment until June 30! https://t.co/RR94N6SnQ7

 David Miller is a leading advocate for the creation of sustainable urban economies.
 In addition to being a strong and forceful champion for the next generation of jobs through sustainability, David advises companies and governments on practical measures to make this happen.
 As Chair of the influential C40 Cities Climate Leadership Group from 2008 to 2010, David was instrumental in demonstrating the practical and real change cities are making as they fight climate change and create green jobs.
 As Mayor of Toronto from 2003 through 2010, addressing climate change was a top priority for David.
 Under Mayor Miller’s leadership, the City of Toronto allocated $4 Billion to climate change related projects and programs.
 David is a Harvard trained economist and professionally a lawyer.

-Patricia Newson is the chairman of the board of Heritage Gas Ltd., serves on the boards of Brookfield Residential Properties Inc., Guide Exploration Ltd, and QUEST Canada, and is a member of the Alberta Securities Commission’s Financial Advisory Committee.
-She was a director of Brookfield Asset Management from 2008 to 2010, AltaGas Utility Group from 2005 to 2009 and retired in 2011 from AltaGas Ltd. as the President of their Utility Division.
+Patricia Newson is a director and Chair of the Audit Committee for Pattern Energy Inc., Wolf Midstream Inc, and QUEST Canada, and is a member of the Alberta Securities Commission’s Financial Advisory Committee.
+She was a director of Alberta Electric System Operator (AESO) from 2012 to 2016, Brookfield Residential Properties from 2011 to 2015, Long Run Exploration from 2011 to 2015, Brookfield Asset Management from 2008 to 2010, AltaGas Utility Group from 2005 to 2009 and retired in 2011 from AltaGas Ltd. as the President of their Utility Division.
 She joined AltaGas in 1996 as their CFO to 2006, and was the President and CEO of the public company AltaGas Utility Group Inc. from 2005 through 2009.
-Patricia is a Chartered Accountant with over 30 years of experience in financial reporting and merger and acquisition functions with public and private equity firms.
+Patricia is a Fellow Chartered Accountant with over 35 years of experience in financial reporting and merger and acquisition functions with public and private equity firms.